 Observation #3: I Relished Social Interaction

 I observed after about day 14 that my desire for social interaction had noticeably increased.
 I suspect that dopamine may be responsible.
 After climaxing, dopamine levels rise mirroring the same increase brought about by positive social interactions.
 I have noticed in the past that my interest in socializing diminished in the days following climax.
-I believe that my brain sought out dopamine release by any other means, the primary one being socialization with other people.
+During retention, I believe that my brain sought out dopamine release by any other means, the primary one being socialization with other people.
 Many people who practice retention claim that women are more attracted to them.
-I personally noticed the inverse of that–me being more attracted to women.
+I personally observed the opposite of that–me being more attracted to women.
 This attraction manifested in a desire to be more social.
-However, the fact that I also wanted to be more social with guys evidences that the desire wasn’t merely motivated by an increase in attraction.
+However, the fact that I also wanted to be more social with my guy friends evidences that the desire wasn’t merely motivated by an increase in sexual tension.

 Observation #4: I Invented Creative Ideas